Romance In Gulf Shores, Alabama

 With roughly 294,000 residents taking up a land mass about the size of Massachusetts (which by comparison, has over 6.4 million residents), there is plenty of space for visitors to explore Belize’s countryside and coastline without feeling crowded.
 For more information on Belize and the many educational and ecotourism adventures available, contact your local Carlson Wagonlit Travel expert.

-Posted by Travel Leaders of Fargo at 9:07 AM 0 comments
+Travel Leaders of Fargo

 Labels: barrier reef, Belize, carlson wagonlit, Carribean, caves, central america, diver, rainforest, travel, Travel Travel Carlson Wagonlit, waterfall